 Chair: Art Drake (Normal), firstname.lastname@example.org

 Rotaract Clubs are service clubs for adults age 18-30.
-Most of the Rotaract Clubs in District 6490 are centered around colleges or universities, but we do have one community based Rotaract Club.
-Learn more information about Rotaract Clubs.
+Most of the Rotaract Clubs in District 6490 are community based, one is centered around a university:

 - Rotaract Committee – This committee works with Rotary Clubs to implement and foster the development of Rotaract Clubs and work with Rotaract Clubs to help them achieve their goals.